skylord-a52/orbstation-andrea/README.md

 ## How to play

-Instructions for joining and announcements of upcoming sessions are posted on the Orbstation discord server (discorb server), which is currently invite-only.
+Orbstation is primarily run on a single, private BYOND server.
+Instructions for joining and announcements of upcoming sessions are posted on the Orbstation Discord server, which is currently invite-only.

 ## How to contribute